sadiuchiha/sadiuchiha/README.md

-- 👋 Hi, I’m @sadiuchiha
+👋 Hi, I’m MD Masudur Rahman, you can call me Sadi
-- 👀 I’m interested in coding in Java, Javascript and a bit of Python
+👀 I’m interested in coding in Java, Javascript and Python 🌱 I love doing big projects
-- 🌱 I’m currently learning Python
+💞️ I’m looking to collaborate on open projects
-- 💞️ I’m looking to collaborate on open projects
+📫 Reach out for at sadiuchiha@gmail.com

-- 📫 How to reach me?
-Email me at sadiuchiha@gmail.com
+Current ongoing project: TAS

 <!---
 sadiuchiha/sadiuchiha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.